-\Sandbar sharks are broken out of the LCS complex for 2005 and 2006 to provide baseline information for this proposed Amendment.
-This exaggerates the discrepancy in revenue for LCS in 2005 and 2006 when compared across years.
+^{}Sandbar sharks are broken out of the large coastal shark complex for 2005 to provide baseline information for this proposed Amendment.
+This exaggerates the discrepancy in revenue for LCS in 2005 when compared across years.

 3.6.1.3 Wholesale Market